-After the removal of all the undeliverable savings 94.5% of agreed savings are still being forecast for delivery by end of 2022/23.
+These savings total £8.928m which represents a small proportion of overall savings.
+After the removal of these savings 94.2% of agreed savings are still being forecast for delivery by 2022/23.

 3.5 Additional savings

 The initial service challenge process necessarily focused on individual service reviews supported by benchmarking data which identified a number of areas where the council was high cost compared to a number of other county councils.
 The aim was to deliver the same or better outcomes at reduced cost wherever possible and phase 1 of the service challenge process identified £68.710m of savings proposals which were included both within the 2019/20 budget and the MTFS position.
 Financial benchmarking data of the cost of service position of the council relative to other county councils, reflects that some services are delivered at a relatively higher cost overall than the mean or median county council.
 This is largely driven by operational practice.